junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Can it be demons?"
 Cas props.

-"Demons don't usually kill with angel blades," Sam says.
-"The second body also has a triangular shaped wound in her chest, exactly like the angel blade's stabbing wound.
-I'd guess the first one also has it, but the torn wound is too large it's all messed up together."
+"Demons don't usually kill with angel blades," Sam counters.
+"The second body also has a triangular-shaped wound in her chest, exactly like the angel blade's stabbing wound.
+I'd guess the first one also has it, but the tearing wound is too large it's all messed up together."

-"So we thinking either weird-ass demon or crazy-sick angel?"
+"So we thinking either a crazy-sick angel or a weird-ass demon?"
 Dean summarizes.
-"Which means either Crowley or Metatron?
+"Which means basically either Metatron or Crowley?
 But we don't know which."

 "Sounds about right."
 Sam nods.

 "Where are the dead bodies exactly?"
 Dean asks.

-"Missing-Heart in Ojai, California, and Missing-Hand in Houston."
+"The Heartless is in Ojai, California, and The Handless in Houston."
 Sam reads from the page.

 Dean does a quick brain calculation.
 "So it's either twenty-four-hour drive or a twelve.
 I vote for Houston."

 "We can split, covering more ground, figuring out both of them," Sam suggests, just in time for another round of terrible cough that he has to excuse himself to the bathroom.

 "Don't even think about it."
-Dean points a finger at him when he wobbles back, sinking back down in the chair.
+Dean points a finger at him when he wobbles back and sinks back down in the chair.
 "You just lie down, hole up in the home base.
 I need anything, I call you.
 I'll check out Houston first.
 If it's something, I can check out California later."

 "I'll go with you," Cas says quickly.